dstrzykalski/dstrzykalski/README.md

 - 👋 Hi, I’m @dstrzykalski
-- 👀 I’m interested in completing projects to improve my Html, Css and Javascript skills.
+- 👀 I’m interested in furthering my knowledge of Full Stack Web Development.
 - 🌱 I’m currently learning Javascript based Web Development.
+Creating and Maintaining Databases using PostgreSQL as well as Creating RESTful API's using Node.js and Express.
 - 💞️ I’m looking to collaborate on any project with my peers.

 <!---